vjgegenlicht/CNN4Jets/README.md

 6. Then a training loop will start.
 7. The model will be saved in a *model* file in the folder: **./model**

 Now a model exists, that can be used for the classification itself.
+Creating and training a model will no be done on the computer in the museum.
+Instead a model file and all additional data will be provided beforehand.

-To classify a image two parser arguments exist:
+To classify a image, two parser arguments exist:

 `--model=<path>` and `--classify=<path>`.